namshi/namshi.github.com/source/_posts/2017-05-28-rewriting-the-catalog-api.markdown

 ---
 layout: post
 title: "70% faster: rewriting the API that serves most of our traffic"
-date: 2017-05-26 18:37
+date: 2017-05-28 18:37
 comments: true
 categories: [Node, Express, api, js, performance]
 author: Ayham Alzoubi
 ---

-At the beginning of 2017, we decided to revamp our catalog API which is one of the backbones of our infrastructure, as it’s the API that serves 60 to 70% of our overall traffic.
+At the beginning of 2017, we decided to revamp our catalog API which is one of the main parts of our infrastructure, as it’s the API that serves 60 to 70% of our overall traffic.

 {% img center /images/posts/catalog_api_main.png %}